parrt/msds501/projects/enron.md

 `Recipients` indicates the number of people on the `To:` line for a single email message and `filename` is the subdirectory of `maildir` that contains the mail message.

-(You will need to install Python `pyarrow` package to save and feather format.)
+(You will need to install Python `pyarrow` package to save in feather format.)

 ### Getting started by sniffing the data